- Need a quick abrasive sanding tool?

 Variable-range sanders basically allow you to control the number of times the belt rotates per minute.
 This lets you adjust the performance of the tool according to the demands of the job.

 By reducing the speed, you can take off only a little bit of material at a time, which helps avoid damage to delicate surfaces.
-For rough sanding work, you could ramp up the speed to maximum.
+For rough sanding work, you could ramp up the speed to the maximum.

 Corded vs. cordless belt sanders

-With most power tools, I almost always recommend going with the cordless model if you have a choice.
 They are more portable, more convenient, and are generally easier to use.
 But when it comes to belt sanders, I’d have to say that a corded model would be the better option.

-Most corded sanders weigh pretty much the same as its cordless counterpart.
 Although corded sanders don’t have internal batteries, the more powerful motor adds about the same amount of weight to the unit.

 The main reason to go for a corded sander instead of a cordless model is power.
-In general, cordless belt sanders are just too underpowered for any serious work.
-Sanding also uses up battery power quickly, so you will constantly have to charge your sander.

 If you do only occasional light sanding work and need to have a portable unit, you could probably make do with a cordless sander.
-In most cases, however, I recommend going for a corded industrial belt sander.

 Other types of sanders and when to use each one

-Sanders range from the most basic, such as sandpaper and hand sanders, to drum sanders and bench sanders.
 In between is a staggering array of sanding tools and devices, all of which can be used to remove material and smooth wooden surfaces.

-There are even metal belt sanders intended specifically for metal surfaces.
 However, their function is limited to polishing and not as powerful as these sharpening tools.

 Of all the different types of sanders, the handheld varieties are probably what DIYers and hobbyists will find most useful.
-Palm sanders are a good example, combining power and portability in a convenient handheld unit.

 They are especially useful for finishing up rough edges of furniture or cabinets and should be your first consideration when moving up from sandpapers and handheld sanding blocks.

 For intricate work, look into detail sanders.
-These have triangular heads that make them ideally suited for accents and furniture detailing.
-Additionally, you could use a multi-tool with a detail sander attachment.
+These have triangular heads that make them perfectly suited for accents and furniture detailing.

 If you are after a versatile, all-around tool, an orbital sander such as a Makita orbital sander might be a worthy addition to your toolbox.
 These sanders are better suited for large surface areas and produce clean and smooth finishes.